szmajser/ConcordiaFinalProject/README.md

 ## Objective

-To develop a system that automatically estimates the likelihood of hail in Quebec location by combining real-time weather data and machine learning techniques.
+To develop a system that automatically estimates the likelihood of snow / rain / hail in Quebec location by combining real-time weather data and machine learning techniques.

 ## Dataset